-TASCO has 25 logistics centres and more than 1,500 employees in Malaysia.
-It is also affiliated with more than 400 logistics bases and 30,000 employees under the global
+TASCO has 23 logistics centres and 1,500 employees in Malaysia.
+It is also affiliated with more than 400 locations in 40 countries and 55,000 employees under the global network.

 TASCO offers logistics solutions covering air, sea and land transportation.
 It serves as a one stop logistics centre to handle domestic and international shipments for the customers.